linux-validation/lava/doc/v2/actions-boot.rst

 You can use ``{IMAGE_NAME}`` which will be replaced with the path to the image with the same key under ``images`` in the previous ``fvp`` deploy stage.
 ``{ARTIFACT_DIR}`` can also be used for the directory where all images are deployed.

+If the FVP binary creates any output files on the dispatcher, use the ``artifact_dir`` option to ensure a directory from the dispatcher is mounted in the container.
+Then arguments can be passed to the FVP to save these output files in this location.
+See :ref:`upload_method` for extra details on how these can be exported.

 .. note:: Previous to running an ``fvp`` boot, you should run an ``fvp`` deploy.